Contrary to a popular myth, you don’t need to live in France to successfully learn French.

-I used to have this problem too, my reading was so slow that I would give up, tired to always have to open the dictionary.
-Luckily, a few browser (chrome, firefox etc) extensions can make reading faster and ultimately more effective.
+I used to have this problem when I read in other languages.
+My reading was so slow that I would give up, tired of always having to open the dictionary.
+Luckily, there are extensions for a few browsers, including Chrome and Firefox, that can make reading faster and ultimately more effective.

 Google Dictionary is my favorite language learning extension.
-Thanks to it I am able to read much more articles in foreign languages than before.
+Thanks to it, I’m able to read so many more articles in foreign languages than before.

-Every time you click on an unknown word, Google Dictionary automatically look up the definition in different dictionaries and provide you with a translation in your native language.
-If the word refers to a place or a person, the extension will often show you the wikipedia page.
+Every time you click on an unknown word, Google Dictionary automatically looks up the definition in different dictionaries and provides you with a translation in your native language.
+If the word refers to a place or a person, the extension will often show you the Wikipedia page.